 If your doctor suggests testosterone therapy, several options are available.
 These include:

-Side effects are a primary drawback of using HRT.
-While some of the side effects associated with HRT are relatively minor, others are more serious.
+Side effects are a primary drawback of hormone therapy with testosterone.
+While some of the side effects are relatively minor, others are more serious.

 Written by: The Healthline Editorial Team